JonathanPerkins/ts890-n1mm-spectrum/README.md

 --n1mm=192.168.1.11
 ```

-Note: each argument must be on a new line and use the _--option=value_ format with an equals sign and no whitespace.
+Note: the Python ArgParse module is a little fussy and so each option must be on a new line and use the _--option=value_ format with an equals sign and no whitespace.

 # License

-This software is offered with no warranty or liability and is licensed under the permissive open source MIT license.
+This software is offered free of charge with no warranty or liability and is licensed under the permissive open source MIT license.

 Copyright (c) 2024 Jonathan Perkins G4IVV.